botto/cloud-workspace/README.md

 8. Save the json file as `gc_crenditals.json` in the root of the project
 9. The project name can be found in the url ?project=<projectname>
 10. For the region you can find a nice overview here https://cloud.google.com/compute/docs/zones#available
-11. Create two files config.yml and workspace_config.tf.json, examples included
+11. Create two files config.yml and terraform.tfvars, examples included
-12. Fill out workspace_config.tf.json with the project and region
+12. Fill out terraform.tfvars with the project, region and workspace name
 13. Get a GH token to  write the public key (https://github.com/settings/tokens)
 14. Fill out the required fields in config.yml
 15. Run `./run.sh`